PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 If you're currently using Kubernetes to deploy PostHog, you have three options.

 1. **[Migrate to PostHog Cloud](/docs/migrate/migrate-between-cloud-and-self-hosted)** – PostHog Cloud means you always have the latest features and it usually works out much cheaper, too.
 We now offer [PostHog EU Cloud](/eu) for folks who need to keep their data in the EU.
-2. **[Migrate to Docker deployment](/docs/self-host/open-source/deployment)** – Docker deployment is suitable for smaller event volumes and it's much simpler to set up and manage than Kubernetes.
+2. **[Migrate to our Docker Compose deployment](/docs/self-host/open-source/deployment)** – Our Docker Compose deployment is suitable for smaller event volumes and it's much simpler to set up and manage than Kubernetes.
 Self-hosted open-source deployment is provided under MIT license without guarantee
 3. **Continue on Kubernetes** – You can also continue using PostHog on Kubernetes.
 As noted already, we'll still provide security updates for at least the next 12 months, but you won't benefit from new features or technical support after May 31.

 Finally, there will no longer be numbered releases of PostHog.
 Instead, we'll build a Docker image for each commit that happens in our GitHub repo.
-This means folks using our Docker deployment will benefit immediately from new features and bugfixes, just like those on PostHog Cloud.
+This means folks using our Docker Compose deployment will benefit immediately from new features and bugfixes, just like those on PostHog Cloud.
 You'll also be able to pin a version or roll back where necessary.

 Thank you to everyone who continues to support and contribute to PostHog.
 We'll continue to build in public and work transparently, and I highly recommend you check out [our public roadmap](/roadmap) to see and give feedback on the exciting things we're building right now.